Mortgage Affordability Rule of Thumb

 Mortgage Affordability and Mortgage Term

-Mortgage Term can greatly affect mortgage affordability, clipping it heavily for terms under 25 years.
-With some lenders stretch a mortgage term to 30 years of beyond can sometimes be beneficial for mortgage affordability calculations.
+Mortgage Terms can greatly affect mortgage affordability, clipping it heavily for terms under 25 years.
+Some lenders stretch a mortgage term to 30 years or beyond which can sometimes be beneficial for mortgage affordability calculations.

 Other factors when assessing mortgage affordability